-On first glance, the eyes and liver have about as much in common as milk and champagne.
-And if you imbibed too much of the latter this holiday season, you may be excused for thinking that bubbly’s only link to eyesight is to induce drunken double vision.
+At first glance, the eyes and liver have about as much in common as milk and champagne.
+And, if you imbibe too much of the latter during the holiday season, you may be excused for thinking that bubbly’s only link to eyesight is to induce drunken double vision.

-But according to Dr. Marc Grossman, O.D., L.Ac (author, lecturer, and consultant to the U.S. Military Academy at West Point), in traditional Chinese medicine—a discipline that goes back more than 2 millennia—all diseases involving the eye are closely related to the liver.
+But according to Dr. Marc Grossman, O.D., L.Ac (author, lecturer, and consultant to the U.S. Military Academy at West Point), in traditional Chinese medicine – a discipline that goes back more than two millennia – all diseases involving the eye are closely related to the liver.
 Specifically, he says the cornea and the iris are most connected to the liver.

 Blurry vision, myopia, floaters in the eyes, dry eyes, and color blindness are all connected to some extent to liver blood deficiencies.
 Liver blood deficiency can occur due to scarring of the liver or anemia.
 Both of these problems prevent the flow of blood through the liver.
 We need a healthy flow of blood from this extraordinary organ in order to keep our eyes healthy and our vision clear.
 Usually, complications in the eyes are linked to liver heat.
 Liver heat is usually associated with an inflammation in the liver.
 One of the most common causes of liver heat is alcoholism.

 So, what are the signs of liver heat when it comes to your eyes?
-Your eyeball turning upwards or moving involuntarily has been linked with internal liver wind.
-Internal liver wind is normally associated with extreme heat in the liver.
-This can be caused by extreme high blood pressure or emotional stress.
+Your eyeball turning upwards or moving involuntarily may have to do with internal liver wind.
+Internal liver wind normally occurs when there is extreme heat in the liver.
+This can be caused by high blood pressure or emotional stress.